luzpm1102/react-code-challenge/README.md

 **Description:**
 Complete the `fewerChangeSheets()` function located at `src/modules/logical-exercise/result.ts` that accept following parameter(s):
-* int dummies[n]: a list of dummies (remember, the length of the array represent how many dummies appeared, and each position represent the number of hits each one can take)
+* int dummies[n] array: a list of dummies (remember, the length of the array represent how many dummies appeared, and each position represent the number of hits each one can take)

 **Returns:**
-* int: the minimum loss possible
+* int: the minimum possible change of sheets

 **Constraints:**
 - All the number of hits are distinct.